 The Byway begins where the Maryland Harriet Tubman Underground Railroad ends on Willow Grove Road in Kent County, Delaware.
 The Byway has intrinsic historical value by highlighting Delaware features of the Underground Railroad in the pre-Civil War era.
 The Underground Railroad served as a method and trail for escaped slaves to free persecution and enslavement in the South for the relative safety of the North.

-View the Harriet Tubman Underground Railroad Byway YouTube video.
+View the Harriet Tubman Underground Railroad Byway GIS Story Map and YouTube video.

 The Nanticoke Heritage Byway focuses on the Nanticoke River and Broad Creek, the Delmarva Peninsula's longest tributary to the Chesapeake Bay.
 The Byway extends along several roads in western Sussex County passing through Seaford, Bethel, and Laurel before ending at the Trap Pond State Park.